-However, the best place for swimming at the Blue Pools is at the pools itself.
+However, the best place to swim at the Blue Pools is at the pools itself.
 The dreamy, blue glacial waters pool underneath a picturesque swing bridge.
-On a clear day, the sun warms the shale mountain rock edging the pool which makes for the perfect place to lay down, relax and enjoy the scenery.
+On a clear day, the sun warms the shale mountain rock edging the pool which makes for the perfect place to lay down, relax, and enjoy the scenery.

 Be warned, the water is absolutely freezing!
 Still, swimming in the glacial waters of the Blue Pools is definitely a great memory.
 Remember to check the conditions and don't swim in fast-flowing waters.

 Want Affordable Travel Insurance for New Zealand?

 Safeguard yourself from unforeseen travel mishaps like accidents, cancellations, delays, & loss of your personal items.
 HeyMondo offers peace of mind travel insurance for New Zealand with an easy-to-use app to manage claims.